Check out the article here.

 There are many exercises that help to strengthen your pelvic floor and exercises that can make your condition worse (i.e. sit-ups).
 It is important to know the difference if you want to heal.

 If you have key-in-lock syndrome (you get a sudden urge to pee out of nowhere the minute you enter your home), this type of PT can help you.
+If you are experiencing abdominal and pelvic pain, pelvic floor physical therapy can also help alleviate these symptoms.
 I was really bad after giving birth, but I am so happy to say I have been accident free now for months!